 Clearly this is a massive, sweeping, over-generalized statement, but I think as a general idea it holds up.

-What would an average day of PC look like?
+Q. What would an average day of Physical Culture look like?

 If you followed the routines and understandings outlined and agreed upon by most of the old timers then a day would look like the following.

 You wake up at a set time, the same time you wake up every day.
 The old timers often recommended sleeping from 11 pm to 7 am.

 You then perform some light stretching in bed, or you would go for a short walk, some form of light physical activity to get your blood flowing.

 A number of the old timers recommended you perform your concentrated physical exercises first thing in the morning, so you will probably perform your training routine as soon as you’re thoroughly awake.

 No matter what your training looked like you’d perform it in a minimum of clothing, in a room that had proper circulation and open windows.

 Once you complete your training you would wash thoroughly and coarsely and vigorously towel off, as the old timers said this gave your circulation a workout.
 Some recommended washing with cold water, others with warm water, but few recommended bathing with hot water.

 Washing and taking care of your grooming and hygiene would take at least a half hour, which gave your body time to relax after your workout to the point where you’d be ready to eat.